computing-culture/essays/strike-force-1999.md

 ## Worked Example: Strike Force TC (1999)

 To show again how the structure works in practice, this essay walks through an Unreal Total Conversion project using the reconstruction method.
+This time the method reveals a hidden assumption about software history: that a system enters the world through a single discrete launch.
+Strike Force TC is the stress test because it was a process of incremental releases over four years.
+Here, the method meets a basic limit: there was never just one version of the game.

 ### 1. Software Anchor